 About Me

-This blog is written by Steve Owens, a freelance science communicator, writer, astronomer, and skeptic.
-I ran the planetarium at Glasgow Science Centre for four years, and the International Year of Astronomy 2009 in the UK for two years, during which time I helped establish the UK’s first International Dark Sky Park in Galloway, Scotland, and sat on the Dark Sky Discovery steering group.
-I have since then led the successful bid for the Channel Island of Sark to become the world’s first Dark Sky Island, and I am working with a number of other parks and communities in their efforts.
+I ran the planetarium at Glasgow Science Centre 2005-2008 and 2015-2017, and was the UK Manager for the International Year of Astronomy 2009 in the UK for two years, during which time I helped establish the UK’s first International Dark Sky Park in Galloway, Scotland, and sat on the Dark Sky Discovery steering group.
+I have since then helped five other sites in the UK become International Dark Sky Places.

 Hi, just found your site.
 A lot of this material reminds me of my old friend Fred Schaaf, who I haven’t heard from for thirty years, whom I met by mail after reading his book Wonders of the Sky, and was on his Dark Skies for Comet Halley newsletter.
 Is he around somewhere?
 Great to meet you!